energywebfoundation/avn-dev-node/docs/register_solution_group.md

   }
   const operation_start_block = 10
   const operation_end_block = 1000
+  const withdrawal_delay = 5

   // Registering of solution group reserves part of the free balance.
-The amount of the reserved funds can be queried as `registrarDeposit()` await new Promise<void>(async (resolve) => {
+The amount of the reserved funds can be queried as `registrarDeposit()`
+   // @dev : the withdrawal delay is the number of blocks to wait before withdrawal request is executed await new Promise<void>(async (resolve) => {
     let unsub = await api.tx.workerNodePallet
       .solutionGroupRegistration(